 Diabetes is a condition caused by a deficiency in a very important hormone known as insulin.
-Insulin is made by the pancreas which is located next to the small intestine.
-Insulin is released into the bloodstream, where it helps to control and regulate blood glucose levels.
+Insulin is made by the pancreas, and released into the bloodstream.
+It helps to control and regulate blood glucose levels.
 Insulin's main job is to help move glucose from the bloodstream into the cells and tissues of the body.
 Once in the cell, glucose is used as an important energy source for needed cell functions.
-Glucose is an important fuel source for the body - its function is essentially the same as that of gasoline for a car, it is the fuel source that allows all the body systems to have the energy to go.
+It is somewhat analogous to gasoline that is put into the car which allows the car to go.